AmericanRedCross/simplegadm/README.md

 ###MapShaper Dissolve

 Here we will dissolve the same file multiple times to get each stack level.
+In order to run the MapShaper dissolve, first the geometries for each stack layer need to be separated.
+For example, if a country has Admin boundaries up to level 4, then be careful not to include it in the level 5 dissolve.
+This is easiest to do by removing the NULL values for each level before each dissolve.

 For GADM, there are six stack layers: